awslabs/ssosync/README.md

 what it is going to do.

 ## ⚠️ Important Notices
 > [!IMPORTANT]
+> From v2.7.x the behavior when syncing users has changed for the following situation: If a user in the Google Workspace Directory has been deleted and recreated (and therefore its user id has changed but the email address remains the same).
+- Since v2.4 the existing IAM Identity Store user would have the ExternalId field updated.
+However, in the situation where an email address has been re-assigned to a different user this would lead to them inheriting permission assignments made directly to the user.
+- From v2.7 the default bahvaiour will be to delete the existing user and create a new one.
+This behavior can be overriden with `--force-externalid-update` option.

+> [!IMPORTANT]
 > **Region** and **IdentityStoreID** are no longer configurable parameters.
 Region is extracted programmatically from the **SCIM Endpoint** URL, and IdentityStoreID is resolved automatically via the IAM Identity Center `ListInstances` API.
 These parameters are still present in `template.yaml` to avoid breaking deployment tooling for anyone passing a parameter file to the CloudFormation Stack.
 They will be fully removed in v3.x.